pbrucla/fuzzing-lab/README.md

 ## Acknowledgements

 The following members of ACM Cyber contributed to the development of this lab: Alex Zhang, Ronak Badhe, Benson Liu, and Enzo Saracen.

+The Fall '25 iteration of the lab is run by Teong Seng Tan, Enzo Saracen and Ryan Chang.

 For any questions or concerns, please reach out to us at [uclacyber@gmail.com](mailto:uclacyber@gmail.com).
 Some activities are based on exercises from [Fuzzing101](https://github.com/antonio-morales/Fuzzing101).